legop3/RoombaRover/SYSTEM_OVERVIEW.md

 - **Dependencies:** Ensure `ffmpeg`, `arecord` (ALSA), `flite`, `usbreset`, and `sudo` permissions exist on the host.
 Discord bot and Ollama require network reachability (check sandbox/policy if running in restricted environments).
 - **AI Safety:** `ollama.js` blocks motion commands when the loop is stopped.
 Any new motion op should respect `loopRunning` guard and consider Roomba safety (e.g., enforce safe velocities, check bump sensors before moving).
 - **Turns vs. Open Mode:** `accessControl.changeMode` broadcast resets non-admin sockets.
 If you add new modes or auth flows, update `COMMANDS` in `discordBot.js`, UI toggles, and this document.
-- **Battery Alerts:** `batteryManager` contains tuned constants (millivolt thresholds, debounce).
+- **Battery Alerts:** `batteryManager` contains tuned constants (millivolt thresholds, debounce, `recoveredChargeUnits` for the raw sensor value that counts as “charged”).
 Adjust thoughtfully and keep `config.yaml` and documentation in sync.
 Discord announcements call `announceDoneCharging()` when fully charged.
 - **Logging:** Application code logs via `logger.js` (scoped levels, no timestamps).
 Adjust verbosity with `config.logging.level` or the `LOG_LEVEL` env var.
 - **Log Capture:** The last ~50 stdout lines are buffered.
 If you add high-volume logging, consider throttling or expanding buffer capacity.
 - **Services:** Example systemd unit files live at `roomba-rover.service.example` and `roomba-rover-display.service.example` for deploying both the server and the kiosk display.